Distinguishability-based genuine nonlocality with genuine multipartite entanglement: Conclusion and discussion

 \centerline{\textbf{Acknowledgments}}

-This work was supported by the Guangdong Basic and Applied Basic Research Foundation under Grant No. 2020B1515020050, NSFC under Grant No. 12005092, Key Research and Development Project of Guangdong Province under Grant No. 2020B0303300001 and the Guangdong Basic and Applied Basic Research Foundation under Grant No. 2020B1515310016.
-The authors were also partly supported by the Guangdong Basic and Applied Basic Research Foundation (Grant No. 2019A1515011703) and Laboratory Stabilization Support Fund (Grant No. KY12400210010).
+This work was supported by the National Natural Science Foundation of China under Grant No. 62272492, the Guangdong Basic and Applied Basic Research Foundation under Grant No. 2020B1515020050, Key Research and Development Project of Guangdong Province under Grant No. 2020B0303300001 and the Guangdong Basic and Applied Basic Research Foundation under Grant No. 2020B1515310016.